mjkoo/cbors/README.md

 ## Development

-For local development, it is recommended to create a virtual environment, and build the module via `pyo3-pack develop`.
+For local development, it is recommended to create a virtual environment, and build the module via `maturin develop`.

 A Dockerfile is provided which will build and install the module and run the test suite.